 Although they are not physically connected, the many smaller ski areas within the Tiroler Zugspitz Arena can all be skied with one ski pass, making this ski area an attractive choice for week-long ski holidays.
 You’ll find plenty of blue and red runs at Bichlbach, Ehrwald and Berwang in particular.

-This snow-sure ski area boasts no less than 180 days of skiing a year, making it a very popular choice with Brits.
+This snow-sure ski area boasts no less than 180 days of skiing a year, making it a very popular choice with British skiers.
 As the majority of the ski slopes at Kitzbühel & Kirchberg are blue, this ski area is a great option for beginner and intermediate skiers.

 There is an abundance of both blue and red slopes at Bardonecchia and they are often adjacent, the perfect set-up for intermediate skiers who are looking to progress.
 This unspoilt ski resort is only 90km from Turin, making it easily accessible for a weekend break.